-The Board of Directors have overall responsibility to ensure that the organisation adheres to the statutory obligations contained within section 149 of the Equality Act (2010) known as the public sector single equality duty (PSED).
+The Board of Directors have overall responsibility to ensure that the organisation adheres to the statutory obligations contained within section 149 of the Equality Act (2010) known as the Public Sector Equality Duty (PSED).

 The Director of Human Resources and Organisational Development chairs the quarterly Equality and Diversity Sub-Committee (EDSC) which reports into the Strategic People Committee, which is a sub-committee of the Board.